anvichip/AI-code-detection-ML/experiment/report.md

 ### RQ3: How well do models trained on one language generalize to unseen languages?
 **Steps**:
-- In order to derive an answer to this question, we created 2 tables.
+- We created two tables:
-- One table represented the languages trained and tested on themselves.
+  - Self-performance table: Models trained and tested on the same language.
+  - Cross-language table: Models trained on one language but tested on other, unseen languages.
+- We then compared the F1 and Accuracy scores to evaluate the degree of generalization.

+Results (Same training and testing language):
 | Training Languages | Testing Languages |   F1   |
 |:------------------:|:-----------------:|:------:|
 | cpp                | cpp               | 0.92   |